Live Concerts in the Secret Garden

 David Kim, violin | Jeffrey DeVault, piano

-By popular demand, Philadelphia Orchestra concertmaster makes a second appearance in the Secret Garden with a program of gorgeous, virtuosic showcases for the violin by Handel and Prokofiev – and also featuring John Williams’ heartbreaking violin theme from the film “Schindler’s List.”
+David Kim was sensational in May of 2021 and is now back by popular demand.
+The Philadelphia Orchestra concertmaster makes a second appearance in the Secret Garden with a program of gorgeous, virtuosic showcases for the violin by Handel, Prokofiev, & Kreisler – and also featuring John Williams’ heartbreaking violin theme from the film “Schindler’s List.”
 Don’t miss the opportunity to hear one of the world’s great violinists in a program that will take your breath away and move your soul in equal measure.

 “Style and buoyance” The Philadelphia InquirerTickets & Program Listen